emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - ![](Images/21.png)
   - Simply we have feed the image into the same Conv net we have trained.
   - The left cell of the result "The blue one" will represent the the first sliding window of the normal implementation.
 The other cells will represent the others.
-  - Its more efficient because it now shares the computations of the four times needed.
+  - Its **more efficient because it now shares the computations of the four times needed**.
   - Another example would be:
     - ![](Images/22.png)
   - This example has a total of 16 sliding windows that shares the computation together.
   - [[Sermanet et al., 2014, OverFeat: Integrated recognition, localization and detection using convolutional networks]](https://arxiv.org/abs/1312.6229)
-- The weakness of the algorithm is that the position of the rectangle wont be so accurate.
+- The **weakness** of the algorithm is that the position of the rectangle wont be so accurate.
 Maybe none of the rectangles is exactly on the object you want to recognize.
   - ![](Images/23.png)
   - In red, the rectangle we want and in blue is the required car rectangle.